flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     For a smaller aircraft as the A320neo, most operators would favor an aft CG loading for fuel consumption benefits when considering the lifetime of the a fleet and how easy the benefits can be obtained.

+??? info "Aircraft CG Envelopes (Click to Expand)"
+    ## Aircraft CG Envelopes

+    Our dynamic CG and payload chart provides the relevant visual information during the planning and execution of passenger/cargo loading.
+Fully understanding how the longitudinal CG envelope affects the aircraft is a rather long winding concept.
+Below is a great primer on understanding the chart and what the information provided indicates.

+    <iframe src="https://vdocuments.net/embed/v1/aircraft-cg-envelopes.html" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC;
+    margin-bottom:5px;max-width: 100%; overflow: hidden; width: 100%; height: 600px;" allowfullscreen></iframe>`

 ---

 ## A32NX Configuration